Understanding what is valuable for the user

 Development of a successful product starts with understanding what’s valuable for the user

-A successful products requires the team to find a solid combination of these options, with the intended user in mind.
+A successful product requires the team to find a solid combination of these options, with the intended user in mind.
 Just like for domestic coffee makers, you can see a clear distinction between commercial ones.
 If the whole office needs a coffee, but nobody has time to operate and clean the machine than the best coffee machine is a different device than the espresso machine in a breakfast bar.
 Nevertheless, both machines perform the same functions.
 The whole difference is in the details: price, design, labor cost, ease to clean the device, coffee volume and quantity and process speed.

 Product development is not your history exam in high school.
 There’s (almost) always more than one answer.

-The challenge of product development is to find the optimal combination of the options.
-Based on understanding the user, economical profitability and what’s technically feasible.
+The challenge of product development is to find the optimal combination of the options based on understanding the user, economical profitability and what’s technically feasible.

 Understanding these 3 aspects is key in developing a successful product.
 This is a profoundly multidisciplinary undertaking.
 The team needs to understand the customer values in a product, and – as important – what’s not of added value to the user.
 By not integrating an electric heater, the French press or Moka pot can remain very simple, elegant and robust devices.
 This simplicity creates value for the user and reduces the technical complexity of the production process.

 Based on this understanding, the project team can take solid decisions early in the project.
-Value analysis provides a systematic tool to perform this analysis.
+Value engineering provides a systematic tool to perform this analysis.
 By obtaining these insights early in the project, time-consuming, difficult and expensive changes later in the project can be avoided.
 The cost of turing around a wrong decision increases spectacularly with time.
 Once a part has been integrated with the rest of the device, you cannot change it without interfering with the rest of the product.

 It looks so simple